U.S. National Ski Jumping Championships

-U.S. National Ski Jumping Championships in the winter sport of ski jumping are decided annually in the United States since 1905, except for the years 1919, 1943-1945 and 2020.
+U.S. National Ski Jumping Championships in the winter sport of ski jumping are decided annually in the United States, starting in 1905.

 Origins

-Ski jumping national championships organized by the National Ski Association of America (NSA) were held annually from 1905 - 1962.
+Ski jumping national championships organized by the National Ski Association of America (NSA) were held annually from 1905 to 1962.
 Ski jumping, a winter sport competed on specially constructed ski hills, had been introduced by Norwegian immigrants to the U.S. in the 1880s, with ski clubs and annual tournaments beginning shortly afterwards.
 The National Ski Association, formed by five Midwestern clubs, established categories of participation, scoring rules, and scheduled sanctioned meets, including the National Championship Tournament.

 NSA National Championship Tournament

-The National Championships were a stand-alone annual competition held during a two day tournament (typically in February, not the end of the ski season).
+The National Championships were a stand-alone annual competition held during a two-day tournament (typically in February, not the end of the ski season).
 The tournaments were hosted at a member club jumping hill scheduled in advance.
 Points were awarded by three judges based on distance covered and proper form, combined over two jumps.
 Champion is the jumper who gets the most points per class, with a separate award for greatest standing distance.
 As an open competition through 1950, the entrants and tournament champion need not be a U.S. citizen.
 The National Ski Tournament featured Professional/Expert and Amateur/Novice class divisions, and may also include exhibition, Senior/veteran (over 31 years), and Junior (under 18 years) participation.
 Starting in 1948, the Class A (Expert) National Champion was awarded the Torger Tokle Memorial Trophy.
 No championships were held in 1919 and 1943–45, and in the years 1938, 1946 and 1952 separate open and closed competition national championships were awarded.
 Class B national championships were held 1908–1957.
 The 1904 Ishpeming annual tournament won by Conrad Thompson is cited by some sources as the first national championship, but this event was prior to official NSA tournaments.

 The National Ski Association was succeeded by the United States Ski Association (USSA) as the U.S. national governing body for skiing.